 Being a dementia friend isn’t about volunteering or fundraising, it’s about learning more about the small ways you can help.
 From telling a friend about the programme to visiting someone you know living with dementia, every action counts.
 Dementia Friends aspires to change people’s perceptions of dementia and transform the way the nation thinks, acts and talks about the condition.

 Creating Dementia Friends will lessen the stigma around dementia, people will feel confident about asking for help and won’t be embarrassed about their memory.
 People with dementia want to carry on going about their daily lives and feeling included in their local community, but sometimes they need a helping hand to do so.

-At Age UK Dudley we have two members of staff trained as Dementia Friends Champions and deliver these sessions to AUKD staff, volunteers, clients and the general public all year round.
+At Age UK Dudley we have two members of staff and a Volunteer trained as Dementia Friends Champions and deliver these sessions to AUKD staff, volunteers, clients and the general public all year round.